nicesonnday/cs231n/README.md

-# cs231n
+# Lecture : cs231n

+## version
-## This documents is based on Stanford cs231n : 2018 assignment
+This documents is based on Stanford cs231n : 2018 assignment

+## Download the original files
-## You can download the original files(.zip) on under link
+You can download the original files(.zip) on under the link https://cs231n.github.io/assignments2018/assignment1/

-https://cs231n.github.io/assignments2018/assignment1/
+## Additional Information

-## Inline questions are also completely written.
+Inline questions are also completely written.
+CIFAR-10 dataset is already uploaded in cs231/datasets directory.